sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

     annotate AdminService with @(requires: 'admin');
     ```

-With this change, a user with the **support** role can view and change the incidents and customers.
+With these changes, users with the **support** role can view and change the incidents and customers, while users with the **admin** role can perfom admin activities such as auditing logs.

 ### Add users for local testing